mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 ##v5.4.0 (March 23,2020)
 This version allows to handle the transition from Microservice Gateway: in particular, it can be defined, in each endpoint, which route is going to pass through Microservice Gateway.

-You can consult [here]((https://docs.mia-platform.eu/development_suite/api-console/api-design/esponi_api/)) the guidelines about this process.
+You can consult  [here]((https://docs.mia-platform.eu/development_suite/api-console/api-design/esponi_api/))  the guidelines about this new feature.

 Now, it is also possible to manage different namespaces, related to the environment, on the same cluster: on the project of the Console, the field namespace is renamed projectId in order to define a namespace for each environment.